June 12, 2025

 Remember that some lenders define a first-time home buyer as someone who has not owned or had an ownership interest in a primary residence in the last three years.
 Even if you have owned property before, you may qualify as a first-time buyer.

-The FHA itself does not offer programs aimed specifically at first-time house hunters.
-But your lender might, and state/local down payment assistance programs and closing cost assistance programs might.
+The FHA does not offer programs specifically aimed at first-time house hunters, but your lender might, and state/local down payment assistance programs and closing cost assistance programs might.
 It always pays to research this option.

 If you are worried about your credit scores when shopping for an FHA lender, be sure to ask each one you compare what their “compensating factors” might be if your FICO scores aren’t as high as the lender would like.

-You may be surprised to learn that some borrowers with lower credit scores may still have the option for loan approval if they provide a higher down payment or other compensating factors acceptable to the lender.
+You may be surprised to learn that some borrowers with lower credit scores may still be able to obtain loan approval if they provide a higher down payment or other compensating factors acceptable to the lender.